nilbus/Backbone.dualStorage/README.md

 Keep in mind that Backbone.dualStorage really loves your models.
 By default it will cache everything that passes through Backbone.sync.
 You can override this behaviour with the booleans ```remote``` or ```local``` on models and collections:

     SomeCollection = Backbone.Collection.extend({
+        remote: true // never cached, dualStorage is bypassed entirely
         local: true  // always fetched and saved only locally, never saves on remote
-        remote: true // never cached, dualStorage is bypassed entirely });
+        local: function() { return trueOrFalse; } // local and remote can also be dynamic });

 You can also deactivate dualsync to some requests, when you want to sync with the server only later.